 - Becoming anxious

-- Increased concern for the safety of
+- Increased concern for the safety of themselves and others

 - Regression in toileting or speech

 Helpful strategies for this age group include frequently reassuring them that they are safe and who is looking after them.
 Try to keep routines and normal activities, such as soccer or music lessons, going as much as possible.
 Allow questions and provide honest answers.
 Begin to explain death as a part of life and talk about it as a process.
 You could plant a tree to explain growth.

 All of the above relate to this age group, but it is also important to be aware that by this age, children know death is final.
 This can mean the profound sadness of death is more immediate than with younger children.
 They are also more aware of how adults and others around them are reacting to death.